Henry Frith: Works

-He also produced some albums and books that don't fit easily into these four categories.
-Frith freely makes the work of others in his non-fiction works, and some of them were encyclopedic in tone, briefly covering a wide range of issues in a topic.
+He also produced some albums and books that do not fit easily into these four categories.
+Frith freely makes use of the work of others in his non-fiction works, and some of them were encyclopedic in tone, briefly covering a wide range of issues in a topic.
 In his preface to Ascents and Adventures: A Record of Hardy Mountaineering in Every Quarter of the Globe, he says: "The following pages do not profess to be a record of our own personal adventures.
 They include many experiences of a varied character in Europe, Asia, and America; but while making use of the narratives and notes of more experienced climbers, without copying their work; we have in some cases embodied the spirit of it, and fixed it in our pages for the amusement, and it may be for the instruction, of young people."

 Translations

 The first of Frith's works that is catalogued at the British Library is an 1875 translation of Les Braves Gens by Jules Girardin.
 This was translated as The Adventures of Johnny Ironsides in English.
-Frith followed this in 1876 with a translation of two of Jules Verne's stories in the following year: Une Ville flottante and Les Forceurs de blocus as A Floating City and the Blockade Runners.
+Frith followed this in 1876 with a translation of two of Jules Verne's stories: Une Ville flottante and Les Forceurs de blocus, as A Floating City and the Blockade Runners.

 Frith translated another five workes by Verne: